 - Exercise professional judgment and maintain professional skepticism throughout the audits. - Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
 Such procedures include examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances. - Obtain an understanding of internal control relevant to our audit of internal control over financial reporting, assess the risks that a material weakness exists, and test and evaluate the design and operating effectiveness of internal control over financial reporting based on the assessed risk.
-Our audit of internal control also considered FCSIC's process for evaluating and reporting on internal control over financial reporting based on criteria established under COSO.
-We did not evaluate all internal controls relevant to operating objectives as broadly established under COSO, such as those controls relevant to preparing performance information and ensuring efficient operations.
+Our audit of internal control also considered FCSIC's process for evaluating and reporting on internal control over financial reporting based on criteria established under FMFIA.
+We did not evaluate all internal controls relevant to preparing performance information and ensuring efficient operations.
 We limited our internal control testing to testing controls over financial reporting.
-Our internal control over financial reporting was for the purpose of expressing an opinion on whether effective internal control over financial reporting was maintained, in all material respects.
-Consequently, our audit may not identify all deficiencies in internal control over financial reporting was naintained. - Evaluate the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluate the overall presentation of the financial statements. - Perform other procedures we consider necessary in the circumstances. - Conclude whether, in our judgment, there are conditions or events, considered in the aggregate, that raise substantial doubt about FCSIC's ability to continue as a going concern for a reasonable period of time.
+Our internal control testing was for the purpose of expressing an opinion on whether effective internal control over financial reporting was maintained, in all material respects.
+Consequently, our audit may not identify all deficiencies in internal control over financial reporting that are less severe than a material weakness. - Evaluate the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluate the overall presentation of the financial statements. - Perform other procedures we consider necessary in the circumstances. - Conclude whether, in our judgment, there are conditions or events, considered in the aggregate, that raise substantial doubt about FCSIC's ability to continue as a going concern for a reasonable period of time.